Carbon removal for individuals

 Availability for individuals

 Typically high cost and limited capacity.
-Individual purchases are often future-delivered over multi-year timelines as early-stage projects scale and storage infrastructure expands.
+Individual purchases are often future-delivered over multi-year timelines.

 Enhanced rock weathering (ERW) / CO₂ mineralisation